 Why You Should Care About What Sunscreen You Use

 The Environmental Working Group reported at the time that “56% of beach and sports sunscreens contain the chemical oxybenzone.
 The primary function of oxybenzone is to absorb ultraviolet light, but some research shows oxybenzone can be absorbed through the skin.
 The Environmental Working Group and other toxicology experts believe that oxybenzone is linked to hormone disruption and potentially to cell damage that may lead to skin cancer.”

 However, the American Academy of Dermatology advised that oxybenzone is safe.
 “Oxybenzone is one of the few FDA-approved ingredients that provides effective broad-spectrum protection from UV radiation, and has been approved for use since 1978,” said Dr. Daniel M. Siegel, president of the academy.
 The Food and Drug Administration has approved oxybenzone in sunscreen for use on children older than 6 months.”

-In the same media report Dr. Ariel Ostad, a clinical assistant professor in the department of dermatology at New York University Medical Center who was not affiliated with the Environmental Working Group was quoted as saying “Evidence has shown the best sunscreens are the ones that block UVB and UVA.
-The majority of these companies that market sunscreen products, they try to make people more aware of the SPF.
+In the same media report, Dr. Ariel Ostad, a clinical assistant professor in the department of dermatology at New York University Medical Center who was not affiliated with the Environmental Working Group, was quoted as saying “Evidence has shown the best sunscreens are the ones that block UVB and UVA.
+The majority of these companies that market sunscreen products try to make people more aware of the SPF.

-The Environmental Working Group said consumers should not purchase sunscreens with SPF greater than 50.
-SPF (sun protection factor) works by absorbing, reflecting or scattering the sun’s rays on the skin.
+The Environmental Working Group said consumers should not purchase a sunscreen with SPF greater than 50.
+SPF (sun protection factor) works by absorbing, reflecting, or scattering the sun’s rays on the skin.